-Tonga’s Largest Cities, Towns & Villages
+Tonga’s Largest Cities, Towns and Villages

 Tonga is a nation of some 170 islands scattered across the South Pacific.
 While most of these islands are uninhabited, some are populated with small villages and towns.
 To say Tonga has “cities” is a bit of a stretch, as even Tonga’s capital is better described as a town than a city.
 Nevertheless, we rank the largest villages, towns and cities in Tonga in terms of population size in the list below!

 Nuku’alofa is the capital of Tonga and incidentally the largest town in Tonga.
 The town is located along the northern coast of Tongatapu and has a population of around 25,500.
-Popular attractions in Nuku’alofa include the Royal Palace, the Royal Tombs, Talamahu Market and wealth of shops and eateries.
+Popular attractions in Nuku’alofa include the Royal Palace, the Royal Tombs, Talamahu Market and a wealth of shops and eateries.
 Many of Tongatapu’s major boat activities, such as scuba diving, fishing and whale swimming, depart from the town’s Faua Wharf.
 Inter-island ferries depart from Queen Salote Wharf.
 Find out more about Tonga’s capital in The Complete Guide to Nuku’alofa.

 Check out: 10 Things to Do in Nuku’alofa